 In the U.S., the Snowden controversy has also complicated negotiations to pass cybersecurity legislation -- an essential and mostly unrelated effort to protect the country’s vital systems from intrusions by hackers, terrorists or disagreeable nations.
-Progress on such a law, already fraught with partisan hostility, looks much harder now that the Senate Intelligence Committee will be tied up with surveillance concerns.
+Progress on such a law, already fraught with partisan hostility, looks that the Senate Intelligence Committee will be tied up with surveillance concerns.
 Talks on proposed privacy language and information-sharing provisions are also sure to grow more contentious.

 That suggests another consequence of this never-ending saga: The NSA’s snooping is eroding trust in the U.S. government at a time when the threats of the digital world are burgeoning and American leadership is essential.
 Cybersecurity, where the U.S. has singular expertise, is just the start.
 The State Department’s efforts to promote freedom online will be harder to take seriously.
 Repressive countries seeking to tighten their control over Internet governance will be emboldened.
 And the open architecture of the Internet that the U.S. has long advanced and attempted to safeguard could come under threat.

 Was there no one in the NSA who might have realized how its actions would look to the world, or was that merely a second-order concern?
 It’s hard to say which answer would be worse.